florentchandelier/WealthManagement/RisksWarnings.md

 Although the statements of fact in potential reports are obtained from sources that may be considered reliable, the Disclosing Party does not guarantee their accuracy and any such information may be incomplete or condensed.
 Furthermore, such statements are subject to change on the basis of additional or new research, new facts or developments, and revised opinion(s).

-By receiving these information and material, the Receiving Party acknowledges that the Disclosing Party is not providing financial advices tailored to its financial situation, and that said Receiving Party bears the burden of investigating the appropriateness of such information and material having regard to its own objectives, needs and financial situation, **with support from competent counsel in the matter of money management as legally defined in its jurisdiction**, prior acting on it.
+By receiving these information and material, the Receiving Party acknowledges that the Disclosing Party is not providing financial advises tailored to its financial situation, and that said Receiving Party bears the burden of investigating the appropriateness of such information and material having regard to its own objectives, needs and financial situation, **with support from competent counsel in the matter of money management as legally defined in its jurisdiction**, prior acting on it.